 As mentioned above, these seats can come at a hefty price tag, so you’ll want to grab a really good seat if you have to pay up.
 The bulkhead and exit rows will usually get you the most bang for your buck since they have the most legroom.

-This a trick that not many people know about.
-On all of American’s domestic, Canada, Mexico, and Caribbean flights, American offers complimentary or earned upgrades to elites.
+Here’s a trick that not many people know about.
+On all of American’s domestic routes, including Canada, Mexico, and Caribbean flights, American offers complimentary or earned upgrades to elites.
 On the vast majority of these flights, there will be some sort of upgrade list at the gate.
 While some passengers may have been upgraded before this point, inevitably there will be some passengers who haven’t cleared yet and are waitlisted at the gate.

 If there are still seats open in first class, ask the gate agent which seats the first few people on the upgrade list are in.
 If the gate agent is willing to tell you, you may be able to ask to swap into their seat (which is usually a Main Cabin Extra seat) as soon as their upgrade is processed.
 This isn’t a sure-fire way but can be useful in last-minute situations.